harlequiin/Design-Patterns-In-PHP/Table Data Gateway/README.md

   methods which both use an _id_ parameter.
 It also defines abstract _insert_ and _update_ methods, with _update_ accepting a mandatory id parameter.
-- **UserGateway** and **PostGateway** both define their specific find methods - _findByUsername_ and _findByUser_ respectively, and implement the abstract _insert_ and _update_ methods according to their specific needs.
+- **UserGateway** and **PostGateway** both define their specific find methods - _findByUsername_ and _findByUser_ respectively and implement the abstract _insert_ and _update_ methods according to their specific needs.
 We could define _insert_ and _update_ methods in the superclass (perhaps each of them accepting an associative array of fields => values) and thus avoid the